 Eight of the ten most popular four-year degree programs in the state were available at Frostburg State University in 2017.
-FSU also features a Bachelor of Science in Nursing (B.S.N) degree that can be earned completely online, for registered nurses hoping to advance their career without taking undue time away from work.
+FSU also features a Bachelor of Science in Nursing (B.S.N) degree that can be earned fully-online, for registered nurses hoping to advance their career without taking undue time away from work.

 Another affordable option for Baltimore students is the city's namesake university, which ranked fifth in the state for average net price and affordability of tuition and fees.
-Only five other schools in the state saw their students finish degrees with a lower average debt load than the University of Baltimore.
+Only five other schools in the state saw their students finish degrees with a lower average debt load than the public University of Baltimore.
 IT was also one of the best online colleges in Maryland, placing at No. 4 statewide for its percentage of students taking at least some of their coursework online.

 With more than 150 years of history behind it, Bowie State University is the oldest historically black college/university (HBCU) in Maryland and one of the ten oldest in the nation at large.
-Students at Bowie State have a range of options to help them see their education through to the end, including counseling services, exams for life experience credit and tuition payment plans.
+Students at Bowie State have a range of undergraduate learning options to help them see their education through to the end, including counseling services, exams for life experience credit and tuition payment plans.

 Johns Hopkins also features some of the top degree programs in the country, according to U.S. News and World Report.
 Its bachelor's degree in biomedical engineering ranked at No. 2 in the country in 2017, and its four-year undergraduate degree in environmental engineering finished in a tie at No. 7.